 Often people’s first experience of dealing with a company is when they call them.
 Whilst you can use systems to measure time to answer and abandoned calls do you know how customers are greeted when they call in?
 If you use options such as ‘press 1’, ‘press 2’ etc. – how easy are they to navigate?

 If you use an answering service is it creating the right impression for your company?
 Do they sound like an answering bureau or are they offering a personalised service that adds value to your company.

 2. Do you have a business continuity plan that covers communications?

-It’s not just about what happens if there is disruption to services into the building e.g. a builder cutting through the cables in the road can take weeks to repair.
+It’s not just about what happens if there is a disruption to services in the building e.g. a builder cutting through the cables in the road can take weeks to repair.
 It could be that you cannot access your building due to inclement weather or transport disputes.
 Do you have a plan that enables you to answer incoming calls from customers and suppliers?
-There are plenty of solutions to improve resilience which cost a lot less than lost business.
+There are plenty of solutions to improve resilience that cost a lot less than lost business.

 3. Is the telecoms solution you are using inhibiting the productivity of your staff?